-Why should you care about sourcing, again?
+Why you should care about sourcing

 Journalists should take responsibility for the accuracy of their work.
 Verify information before releasing it.
 Use original sources whenever possible.
 Identify sources clearly.
 The public is entitled to as much information as possible to judge the reliability and motivations of sources. — Society of Professional Journalists Code of Ethics

 Brands are experts in their respective fields.
 But to authentically bolster your thought leadership and win over new consumers, it behooves you to dig deep and give your readers information that has depth beyond basic details or opinionated musings.